ArduCreate2/Create2-Library/README.md

 # Create2-Library
 Arduino Library for communicating with the iRobot Create 2.

-Our names are Ducnan Lilley and Susan Tuvell.
+Our names are Duncan Lilley and Susan Tuvell.
 While taking an undergraduate robotics course at Hobart and William Smith Colleges, we interfaced Arduino microcontrollers with the iRobot Create 2 for a project.
 As the Create 2 had recently been released, there were no preexisting Arduino libraries to work with.
 Instead of just working with Mike McCauley's library for the original iRobot Create